telerik/xaml-docs/controls/radgridview/columns/frozen-columns.md

 ## Freezing Columns

-You can freeze your columns programmatically using the __FrozenColumnCount__ property of the __RadGridView__ control.
+You can freeze columns programmatically using the __FrozenColumnCount__ property of the __RadGridView__ control.
 The property is numeric and you have to set it to the number of columns you wish to freeze.

 In __Example 1__, the first two columns are frozen starting from left to right.